myned-ai/bonsai-connectors/README.md

 #### 1. Inverted Pendulum

-The inverted pendulum swingup problem is a classic problem in the control literature.
+The inverted pendulum swing-up problem is a classic problem in the control literature.
 In this version of the problem, the pendulum starts in a random position, and the goal is to swing it up so it stays upright.

 We have trained the agent using a reward function, although a goal statement produced equally good results.